 The wildlife of western Wyoming is some of the most diverse, beautiful and interesting in the world.
-Elk, deer, moose, pronghorn antelope (actually not part of the antelope species at all), bears, wolves, cougars, and many other species thrive here.
+Elk, deer, moose, pronghorn antelope, bears, wolves, cougars, and many other species thrive here.
 Much of this vitality is due to the large expanses of preserved wild land that allows herds and fragile fauna to be sustained and move freely during seasonal changes.
 In Teton County, for example, 97 percent of the land is preserved in national parks and forests.

 Even in Wyoming, with its vast open lands, many animals face man-made challenges to their existence.
 In particular, migratory ungulates are challenged by urban development, fences and roads, complicating their season movements to historical summer and winter ranges.
 Since so much wildlife is visible near the roads in and around the national parks, its always a good idea to keep your speed down while driving since you never know when bears, moose, buffalo, elk or deer will decide to cross the road.
 And remember, buffalo don't yield.
 Outside of your car, keep your distance and always carry bear spray.
 Another reminder, bears and buffalo can run faster than you can, even if you're on the track team.